Activities to mobilise private climate finance

 The 2015 Addis Ababa Action Agenda and, most recently, the outcome document of the Fourth International Conference on Financing for Development in Seville highlighted the importance of blended finance.
 According to the OECD definition, blended finance is “the strategic use of development finance for the mobilisation of additional finance towards sustainable development in developing countries” – especially in instances where private investment would otherwise not take place.

-According to an OECD report published in May 2024, 2022 was the first year in which international climate finance reached the level pledged.
+According to an OECD report published in May 2024, 2022 was the first year in which international climate finance reached the target level of 100 billion.
 That year, international climate finance provided and mobilised by developed countries rose to 115.9 billion US dollars (2021: 89.6 billion US dollars).
 Mobilised private climate finance grew to 21.9 billion US dollars, significantly more than the level of 14.4 billion US dollars reached in 2021.
 So far, multilateral development banks have proven to be the strongest leveraging mechanism for mobilising private investment through public climate finance.

 In 2024, the German government provided some 11.8 billion euros for climate finance.
 Of this amount, some 1.11 billion euros (about 9 per cent of the total) was private climate finance that had been mobilised by the German government through public funding deployed via DEG and KfW Development Bank.
 Most of this private funding (98 per cent) has gone towards mitigation, which is often more attractive for private investment.
 The German government is working to increase the level of private funding mobilised for adaptation in the future.